syncfusion/ej2-angular-docs/src/grid/grid/edit.md

 {% endtab %}

-### Cancel edit based on condition
+#### Cancel edit based on condition

 You can prevent the CRUD operations of the Grid by using condition in the [`actionBegin`](../api/grid/#actionbegin) event with requestType as `beginEdit` for editing, `add` for adding and `delete` for deleting actions.

 In the below demo, we prevent the CRUD operation based on the `Role` column value.
-If the Role Column is ‘employee’, we are unable to edit/delete that row.
+If the Role Column is `Employee`, we are unable to edit/delete that row.

 {% tab template="grid/edit", sourceFiles="app/app.component.ts,app/app.module.ts,app/main.ts" %}